ConfigureID/gh-actions/README.md

 The directory `[.github/workflows](.github/workflows)` contains [reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows).

-This workflows are used frequently and contain multiple steps, so it is useful to extract that logic and allow other workflows to call them
+This workflows are used frequently and contain multiple steps, so it is useful to extract that logic and allow other workflows to call them.
+It also allows to reuse matrix execution strategy for parallelism

 ### NPM Build